-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Sunday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Sunday

 A team that has never won the World Cup OR England is guaranteed to reach the final 👀 https://t.co/34Wf94hMJt

-With his back to the ball during a free-kick, Sergey Ignashevic deflected the ball in with the back of his leg while hauling down Sergio Ramos.
+With his back to the ball during a free-kick, Sergei Ignashevich deflected the ball in with the back of his leg while hauling down Sergio Ramos.

 However, instead of pushing on to secure the win.
 Spain struggled to threaten the hosts further: